harvygr8/jumpstart-cli/README.md

 ```

-# Note
+# Contributions
 Currently the program supports npm project creation , but i will eventually add support for more frameworks/libraries.
+Meanwhile , i would love any contributions to the project, there is a lot that can be done here.